Myers-Briggs INTRO (Part 2b)

 OVERVIEW

-The 2 ‘OUTER’ (E-I & J-P)
+The 2 ‘OUTER’ levels (E-I & J-P)

-1. EXTROVERSION (Ext) vs INTROVERSION (Int)Where we prefer to focus our ATTENTION, or get our energy
+Where we prefer to put our ATTENTION, & get our energy from

 Extroverts

 focus on what’s happening in the real world around them – always in the present moment.
 Outward-oriented, Es get their mental energy by being around other people & in social situations.
-They think out loud & so can be quite talkative.
+They think out loud, so can be quite talkative.

 Strongly Extroverted people will gravitate to big events such as rock concerts, have season tickets to sporting events, go to big parties, conferences, loud family gatherings…. energized by conversations, excitement, noise, activities…… After a big events, they’ll look for the stimulation to continue, going on to another location &/or hanging out with friends